mgonzalezporta/TeachingMaterial/doc/_aligning.md

     ../data/raw/SRR031714_2_filt3.fastq
 ```

 The last command runs TopHat with the default options.
-A detailed description of those, as well as information on other commands (e.g. for single-end reads), can be found in the [manual](http://tophat.cbcb.umd.edu/manual.html) or usually just by typing the name of the tool in the console (i.e. type `tophat` on its own).
+A detailed description of those, as well as information on other commands (e.g. for single-end reads), can be found in the [manual](http://tophat.cbcb.umd.edu/manual.html) or just by typing the name of the tool in the console (i.e. type `tophat` on its own).

 Notice the `reference` directory, which contains, amongst other files, the genomic sequence for *Drosophila melanogaster* (`Drosophila_melanogaster.BDGP5.25.62.dna_rm.toplevel.fa`).
-We can inspect which chromosomes are present in this fasta filw with the following command:
+We can inspect which chromosomes are present in this fasta file with the following command:

 ```bash
 grep '^>' Drosophila_melanogaster.BDGP5.25.62.dna_rm.toplevel.fa | head